IF MEMORY IS AN ISSUE

 To connect the two iPads, select the bottom-right switch “CONNECTED” on the first iPad (the PLAYER) and tap the button “PROMPTER” on the second one (the PROMPTER).

-A window pops up on both iPads and starts searching for the other device.
+At this point, a window pops up on both iPads and starts searching for the other device.
 On the PLAYER iPad tap on the name of the other tablet.
 It will automatically pair the two devices.
 Once connected, tap “Done” on both iPads.

 Position the PROMPTER iPad below the beamsplitter mirror, if you have one, or near to one side of/below the camera so that the actor can see it looking towards the lens.

-On the PLAYER iPad, tap the script you want to play.
+Now, on the PLAYER iPad, tap the script you want to play.
 It automatically sends the text to the PROMPTER iPad.

 Tap on the “Player” button on the first iPad to access to